bamlab/dev-standards/backend/django/getting-started.mo.md

 ## Troubleshooting

 - Django documentation is well organized: https://docs.djangoproject.com/en/1.11/
-- **Beware, at least 1/3 of the article are not about Python and really NSFW.** [Sam et Max blog](http://sametmax.com/) remains the best ressource for python learning in French, especially django.
+- **Beware, at least 1/3 of the article are not about Python and really NSFW.** [Sam et Max blog](http://sametmax.com/) is really the best ressource for python learning in French, especially django.
 - Django has a strong community on [Reddit](https://www.reddit.com/r/django/) and [blogs](https://www.djangoproject.com/community/blogs/)